ArthurSudbrackIbarra/cloney-documentation/docs/creators/functions/index.md

 - [`os`](os.md): Returns the user's operating system.
 - [`arch`](arch.md): Returns the user's operating system architecture.
+- [`joinSingleQuote`](joinSingleQuote.md): Joins the elements of a list with a specified separator and encloses them in single quotes.
+- [`joinDoubleQuote`](joinDoubleQuote.md): Joins the elements of a list with a specified separator and encloses them in double quotes.

 Explore each function's documentation to understand its purpose and how to use it effectively in your templates.